laravel/docs/billing.md

 <a name="adding-payment-methods"></a>
 ### Adding Payment Methods

-To add a new payment method, you can call the `addPaymentMethod` method on the billable user:
+To add a new payment method, you may call the `addPaymentMethod` method on the billable user, passing the payment method token / identifier:

     $user->addPaymentMethod($paymentMethod);

-You can retrieve the `$paymentMethod` token by following [this guide](#storing-payment-methods).
+> {tip} To learn how to retrieve payment method tokens please review the [payment method storage documentation](#storing-payment-methods).

 <a name="deleting-payment-methods"></a>
 ### Deleting Payment Methods